 As usual, happy Silverlighting all!

-in Anaheim the release of Windows 8 Developer preview has been announced: you can download it from this link.
+in Anaheim the release of Windows 8 Developer preview has been announced: you can download it from //Build conference . this link

 The new platform and tools are well described in this “Big Picture” showed during the conference: